yimengchai12/blook_backend/README.md

 2. [Getting Started](#getting-started)

 ## <a name="about"></a>About
-This is the blook backend where the microservices and API are stored.
+This is the blook-backend where the microservices and API are stored. blook-backend can be run in a Docker container.

 ## <a name="getting-started"></a>Getting Started
-*Import SQL files*
+Install Docker and docker-compose.
 Import all the SQL files into your local device

-*Install dependencies*
+*To build the docker image run this command from the docker folder:*
 > $ docker-compose up